walinejs/waline/docs/src/en/migration/valine.md

 ### More features

-1. Markdown supports more syntax, including superscript and subscript, emoji, tables, strikethrough, mathematical formulas, HTML tags, footnotes, etc.
+1. Markdown supports more syntax, including superscript and subscript, emoji, tables, strike-through, mathematical formulas, HTML tags, footnotes, etc.
 1. Image upload feature, which allows customized image provider service or embedding images directly.
 1. The brand new label system adds level labels for users according to the frequency of user interaction, and support custom labels for registered users.
 1. Emoji presets and tab support, allowing multiple sets of Emoji, while allowing anyone to publish and use Emoji presets.